 - Nicholas Tierney (firstname.lastname@example.org)

-They can be identified by the Code of Conduct badges and conference organiser shirts.
+They can be identified by the Code of Conduct conference organiser (royal blue) shirts.
 Any conference organiser and volunteer will be happy to contact a response member on your behalf.
-(NOTE: Phone numbers will be added to the code of conduct for the conference.)

 Adapted from user2016.r-project.org, and http://ropensci.org/coc